jasondias9/simple_shell/README.md

     * `exit` : exit the simple_shell
     * `jobs` : list jobs running in the background
 * Ability to run any external commands
+* Signal handling
+    * Interrupt (Ctrl-C) : Interrupt only foreground processes
+    * Suspend (Ctrl-Z) : Ignored by jsh
+* Output Redirection : Send the output of any external commend to disk
+* Piping : Redirect the output from one external command to the input of another

 ## Installation